 The word Gopuram means the gateway to the town.
 You might be thinking about how the meaning of the gopuram is related.
 But actually, in the olden day’s gopuram is used to be a feature of very large temples which covers a huge area of land.

 A temple can have one or more gopuras and they can be built on several sides based on the cardinal axes of the temple.
-That is the dwaras (gateway) of the gopuram should be in an axis to the centre of the main temple or in such ratios.
+That is the dwaras (gateway) of the gopuram should be in an axis to the center of the main temple or in such ratios.

 Also, the number of gopurams constructed in a temple can also depend on the number of enclosures a temple has.